Standard contractual clauses

 What risk does my company face if I do without the SCC or use it incorrectly?

-The possible sanctions (Art.
+The sanction options (Art.
 58 GDPR) include

 - the possibility of carrying out investigations in the form of data protection audits,